 - Suited for complexity: When a business has multiple goals and objectives and different target customers, tactical planning becomes crucial to ensure these goals are met.

-- Focuses efforts: When a company decides to move ahead with tactical planning, they will figure out which of their marketing activities are most effective.
+- Focuses efforts: When a company decides to move ahead with tactical planning, it will figure out which of its marketing activities are most effective.

 - Increases customer satisfaction: When companies use tactical planning, they will ensure that they continue to meet their customer’s needs and requirements.